Copy text and objects between Pages and other apps on iPad

 In the Dock, touch and hold a second app, drag it out of the Dock to the left or right edge of the screen, then lift your finger.

-In the second app, open the file (for example, a document, a message, or a note) you want to copy content to or from.
+In the second app, open the file (for example, a document, a message or a note) you want to copy content to or from.

 In either file, select the content you want to copy, touch and hold it until it appears to lift, then drag it to the other file.

 A plus sign in a green circle appears in the top-right corner of the selection as you begin to drag.
-If you don’t see the plus sign, the content you selected can’t be copied to the other location.
+If you can’t see the plus sign, the content you selected can’t be copied to the other location.